unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `output`

 > The `output` attribute value contains the sequence of characters that is emitted when pressing this particular key.
-Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{...}` notation.
+Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{…}` notation.
 More than one key may output the same output.
 >
 > The `output` attribute may also contain the `\m{…}` syntax to insert a marker.
 See the definition of [markers](#markers).